hummat/hummat.github.io/_posts/2020-06-17-beautiful-blogging.md

                include_plotlyjs='cdn')
 ```

-It stores the interactive figure inside HTML file which you can then include in your post using {% raw %}{% include figures/figure.html %}{% endraw %}.
+It stores the interactive figure inside HTML file which you can then include in your post using {% raw %}<div data-include="figures/figure.html"></div>{% endraw %}.
 We set `full_html` to `false` because we want the figure to be part of an already existing HTML site and `include_plotlyjs` to _‘cdn’_ which means the Plotly JavaScript library will be fetched from the web (similar to the MathJax library)[^figmj] because it would otherwise bloat each figure to >3MB.
 Here’s a comparison (click on the arrows to change the image and on the second image to see how interactive it is!):

 [^figmj]: Use `include_mathjax` if you need Latex support in figure labels etc.